huilink88/power-model/GUIDE.md

 # Problem Description
 Optimization of power grid.
-We want to create a dynamic model that gives optimal asset allocation that maximizes profits, given constraints, flexibilities and external factors.
+We want to create a **dynamic** model that gives **optimal asset allocation** that maximizes profits, given constraints, flexibilities and external factors.

-This is a optimization method using Mixed Integer Programming. https://www.nvidia.com/en-sg/glossary/mixed-integer-programming/
+This is a optimization method using **Mixed Integer Programming**. https://www.nvidia.com/en-sg/glossary/mixed-integer-programming/